JamesMoreau/Loca-Alert/README.md

 # LocaAlert

-A poximity based alarm mobile app for travel.
+A location-based alarm mobile app for travel.
 Set alarms at desired locations to never miss a train stop or attraction.
 Built in Flutter using geolocation, mapping, notification, and storage libraries.

 ![Screenshot](documentation/x4LaTmy1JM.png)